ColoradoChristianUniversity/CIS-230-SP25/Ethics/JD Olson/Ethics-Week5-JD.md

 ---

-### **Option 3: Both check in on your co-worker and work hard at keeping the customer**
+### **Option 3: Talk things over with the head administrator to see what the best course of action might be**
 #### Pros:
--  Will hopefully make things pan out for the business to keep the relationship
--  Can create a good outcome for your co-worker
--  May be a win-win scenario for both the business and your co-worker
+-  Allows you to show your committment to making the right decision for the school
+-  Might gain some valuable insights you can take into the next scenario

 #### Cons:
--  Typically you cannot always make everything work perfectly everytime so this choice has some potential issues
+-  May show lack of independent decision making skills

 #### Script:
-**Me:** Hey (co-worker), just wanted to check in and get you connected with some mental health professionals so that you can beat this depression, I am also going to work hard to make this deal work out between us and the customer.

-**Co-worker:** Wow thank you, that is so nice of you, and yes i am sure this will work out.

-**Me:** Great, so glad i can help in any way, let me know if you need anything else while i am working.
+**Me:** Hey (Head Administrator), I have a current situation involving work that has been copied from a youtube video and was wondering what the best course of action might be.

+**Head Admin:** Understood, I think this will be a great experience for you to handle but i will help guide you along the way.

+**Me:** Thank you, I just really want to make the right choice.

 #### **Scripture Reference:**
--  1 Timothy 4:15-16 (NIV).
-"Be diligent in these matters; give yourself wholly to them, so that everyone may see your progress.
-Watch your life and doctrine closely.
-Persevere in them, because if you do, you will save both yourself and your hearers."
+-  Matthew 7:7-12  (NIV).
+"Ask and it will be given to you; seek and you will find; knock and the door will be opened to you"

 #### **First Principle:**
-- We can be diligent in all we do and even though sometimes we cannot do everything
+- Sometimes all we can do is go and seek guidance from someone we respect

 ---

 ## **Excursus:**
-- This scenario could either end really well, or very poorly depending on your solution
-- This probably happens quite often and is simply part of interacting with other humans in the workplace
-- With the proper measures, this outcome could be positive
+- This is certainly a tough scenario and requires much discernment as to the action that should be taken
+- It is probably best to hear all the information and gather as much evidence as possible before making a decision

 ---

-## **My Choice: Option 3 **
+## **My Choice: Option 1 **
-- I think combining a bit of option 1 and 2 into option 3 would be the best choice because it covers all the ethical issues
-- I would make sure the co-worker is ok and then focus heavily on supporting the project since the two choices are not mutually exclusive.
+- I think option one is probably best as it addresses the issue immediatly and allows the student to explain themselves
+- It would also be wise to potentially incorporate the re-iteration of the rules like in option 2 in this one as well